Home » Recipes » Course » Meat » Juicy Greek Style Lamb Burgers

 Instructions

 1. Mix your lamb burger patties.
-Add 500g/1lb ground lamb, 1 finely diced or grated onion, 4 crushed garlic cloves, 1 teaspoon ground cumin, 1 teaspoon ground coriander, 1 teaspoon ground cinnamon, 1 teaspoon salt, the finely chopped flat-leaf parsley and the feta to a large mixing bowl.
+Add the ground lamb, grated onion, crushed garlic, 1 teaspoon ground cumin, 1 teaspoon ground coriander, 1 teaspoon ground cinnamon, 1 teaspoon salt, the finely chopped flat-leaf parsley, and the feta to a large mixing bowl.
 Use a large wooden spoon (or your hands) to mix the ingredients through the lamb.
 Make sure everything is properly mixed through – you want every bit of lamb to be beautifully seasoned.

 2. Form your burger patties.
 Prepare a large plate or wooden board to put your formed patties on.
 Wet your hands, then scoop up a couple of heaped tablespoons of the lamb mix and use your hands to form it into a chunky burger patty.
 Place on the prepared plate or board, then repeat with the rest of the mixture.
 You should get six large patties from this mixture.